ralhanr/library/README.md

 STEP 4:

-1) Open 2 Terminal/Console windows.
+1) Open Two Terminal/Console windows.
-2) The first terminal window will be used to run the Ethereum node by Truffle and the second window will be used to run the front end of the DAPP application.
+2) The first terminal window will be used to run the Ethereum node by Truffle.
+3) The second window will be used to run the front end of the DAPP application.

 STEP 5:

-1) In one of the windows, run 'TRUFFLE DEVELOP'   (This will start your local network at http://127.0.0.1:9545)
+1) In one of the windows, run 'TRUFFLE DEVELOP'   (This will start your local ethereum network at http://127.0.0.1:9545)
-2) This window will give you bunch of testing accounts on this private network.
+2) This window will list your Testing Accounts on this private network.
 3) We will come back later and use one of this accounts and import it into Metamask.

 STEP 6